Back to Song Library

 Butter-Fly

-Loading Sheet
+Loading sheet...

 About Butter-Fly

 This Butter-Fly page turns the Digimon theme into a playable letter-note page for ocarina, recorder, and tin whistle.
 It keeps the anime opening melody, visual fingering charts, and optional instrument views together so players can practice the tune without switching between screenshots or staff-heavy arrangements.
 Butter-Fly is also commonly searched as Butter-Fly Digimon, Digimon Butter-Fly, Butterfly Digimon theme, Butter Fly Digimon opening, Digimon Adventure opening, Butter-Fly letter notes, Butter-Fly ocarina tabs, Butter-Fly recorder notes, Butter-Fly tin whistle notes, and 数码宝贝主题曲.
-It is aimed at players searching for Butter-Fly ocarina tabs or Butter-Fly recorder notes, while still covering the tabs, finger chart, and note-label wording many beginners use for this popular song melody.
+It is aimed at players searching for Butter-Fly ocarina tabs or Butter-Fly recorder notes, while still covering the tabs, finger chart, and note-label wording many beginners use for this film, tv & game theme.
 The page keeps that search intent inside a more advanced but still readable flow instead of pushing visitors toward staff-heavy notation.

 Butter-Fly has durable recognition through Digimon Adventure and anime opening searches.
 It adds a bright, nostalgic performance-style page to the grey-song library while still fitting the site’s melody-first format.
 The layout keeps the melody readable while preserving phrase shape and fingering flow for practice without staff notation.